 In most cases, lost gum tissue can’t be regenerated – which makes periodontitis such a dangerous condition, more so than the reversible gingivitis.
 However, the efficiency of the LANAP protocol makes it possible to regenerate soft tissue.
 It’s not guaranteed, but it’s certainly possible that your laser procedure could help you regenerate soft tissue lost to advanced gum disease.

-Four: It’s Likely Covered by Your Insurance
+Four: It’s Likely Covered By Your Insurance

 Talk to your dental office’s treatment coordinator.
-So people put off laser gum surgery for fear of what it might cost.
+Many people put off laser gum surgery for fear of what it might cost.
 However, laser gum surgery, like many other dental procedures, is commonly covered by dental insurance.
 Make sure you aren’t delaying treatment due to simply not knowing all of your options.

 Selecting a Dental Professional For Laser Gum Surgery